pFransozi/pFransozi.github.io/_projects/nmap/nmap-scanning-ws.md

 * `-dd` or `-d2` increases debugging output even further;
 * `-ddd` or `-d3` increases debugging output to the maximum level;

-A multiple verbosity options can be used together, such as -v -d to increase the level of detail in the output.
+A multiple verbosity options can be used together, such as `-v` and `-d` to increase the level of detail in the output.

 ### Listing supported http methods